by Mary Shelley

 Like Victor, Robert is driven to explore the world.
 Like the monster, he's utterly alone and friendless.
 It's almost as if he's the metaphorical link between the two, which is appropriate since he's the literal link between them at the end.

 But Robert isn't exactly like Victor, either.
-(He’s a foil, not just a reflection.)
 While Victor's explorative tendency leads him to self-destruction and death, Walton chooses to cut short his search for knowledge in favor of life —both his and his crew's.
-This stands in direct contrast to Victor’s ultimate sacrifice of his whole circle of loved ones for the greater good, first of science, and later of humanity.
+But Victor?
+He sacrifices his entire circle of loved ones for the greater good, first of science, and later of humanity.
 Heavy stuff.